Back to Article List

 • .org is open to anyone, but visitors strongly associate it with nonprofit and community work.

-• In South Africa, .org is a strong fit for NGOs, charities, clubs, associations, schools projects, and open-source communities.
+• In South Africa, .org is a strong fit for NGOs, charities, clubs, associations, school projects, and open-source communities.

 • At Allanux Web, you can register a .org domain from R321.59/yr with DNS management and local support.